funkylarma/Mac-Development/README.markdown

 # Mac Development
-This is a collection of exercises and sample code from various Mac/iOS development sources.
+This is a collection of exercises and sample code from various Mac sources.

 Starting with basic C, moving onto Objective-C and Cocoa.
-Finally the frameworks that make up iOS.

 ###Books
 * [Learn C on the Mac](http://www.apress.com/9781430218098)